microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Enrolment/DeviceManagement.Enrolment/docs/v1.0-beta/New-MgRoleManagementDirectoryRoleEligibilityScheduleRequest.md

 # New-MgRoleManagementDirectoryRoleEligibilityScheduleRequest

 ## SYNOPSIS
-Create new navigation property to roleEligibilityScheduleRequests for roleManagement
+Create a new unifiedRoleEligibilityScheduleRequest object.
+This operation allows both admins and eligible users to add, revoke, or extend eligible assignments.

 ## SYNTAX